HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   ) }}</figcaption>
 </figure>

 Analyzing the trend of resource hint adoption is tricky.
-Not all pages benefit from them, and it's unwise to make a blanket recommendation to use resource hints broadly, as their overuse has their own consequences—[especially where `preload` is concerned](https://blog.webpagetest.org/posts/removing-unused-preloads-on-festival-foods/).
+Not all pages benefit from them, and it's unwise to make a blanket recommendation to use resource hints broadly, as their overuse has their own consequences—<a hreflang="en" href="https://blog.webpagetest.org/posts/removing-unused-preloads-on-festival-foods/">especially where `preload` is concerned</a>.
 However, the relative abundance of `preload` hints on 15% of mobile pages suggests that many developers are aware of this performance optimization, and are trying to use it to their advantage.

 `prefetch` is tricky to use, though it can be beneficial for long, multi-page sessions.
 Even so, `prefetch` is entirely speculative, so much so that browsers may ignore it in certain conditions.
 This means some pages may waste data by requesting resources which go unused.
 It really "just depends".